 Dates: Any day you visit

 Don't throw your money away on cable car rides, other public transport, a bay cruise, or admission to SF's top museums!
-Plan ahead and come armed with a CityPASS, which will get you into the Exploratorium (or the de Young), the Aquarium of the Bay, AND the California Academy of Sciences.
+Plan ahead and come armed with a CityPASS, which will get you into the Exploratorium (or the SF Museum of Modern Art), the Aquarium of the Bay, AND the California Academy of Sciences.
 Your 60-minute boat trip on the bay is also included, as well as a multi-day Muni transit pass for the cable cars and buses, and other shopping discounts.

 J-Pop Summit is an annual Japanese cultural festival in San Francisco, which presents the latest in Japanese music, fashion, film, art, games, technology, anime, and food, as well as niche subcultures.
 It's one of the San Francisco events in September with most of its activities at the Fort Mason Center.